bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 7

-Download the [data set about](https://www.kaggle.com/datasets/kkhandekar/calories-in-food-items-per-100-grams) food calories per 100 g.

-The data set contains units in the cells.
-First clean the dataset.
+For this exercise you will use the same data.
-Create a box plot for `Energy per 100 g in KJ` plotted against the `Food Categories`.
+Create a box plot for Expression value - stimulus and + stimulus plotted against the Categories.

-Which two Food Categories show the highest energy per weight?
+Which category shows the lowest IQR value?

 ### Exercise 8